-In some cases, it can be useful for inspectors to cross-check the procurement information collected during the inspection at a TE by means of a site inspection of a procurement establishment.
+In some cases, it can be useful for inspectors to cross-check the procurement information collected during the inspection at a TE or ITE by means of a site inspection of a procurement establishment or third country supplier.

 Processing

 Inspectors must check whether the TE complies with the requirements laid down by Annex II to Directive 2006/86/EC and with the implementing measures in the MS.